 |Author:||Mariatta <mariatta at python.org>|

 This PEP outlines the rationale for migration from Python's issue tracker on Roundup to GitHub issues.
 See PEP 588 for the detailed migration plan.

 CPython's development moved to GitHub in February 2017.
 All other projects within the PSF's organization are hosted on GitHub and are using GitHub issues.
 CPython is still using Roundup as the issue tracker on bugs.python.org (bpo) .

-GitHub has a lot of nice features, readily available out of the box, that are not currently available on Roundup / bpo.
+GitHub has a lot of nice features, readily available out of the box.
+Some of these aren't readily available on Roundup / bpo.

 - APIs that can be used to build integrations and automations.
 There are various existing integrations and applications available from GitHub Marketplace to help with the workflow.
 New applications are easily installed and enabled.
 In addition, we've had great success with building our own GitHub bots, like miss-islington , bedevere , and the-knights-who-say-ni .